 Payment for advertising on this website is usually conducted using PayPal, unless otherwise agreed.
 Payment via PayPal for advertising:

-Direct payments to the advertising department are also accepted.
+Direct payments to the advertising department accepted.
 PayPal invoices from the advertising department can also be raised against your PayPal account for advertising transactions.

 Payments are collected via departmentx part of the David King web development group.
 Please note your data is only for the transaction purposes only.
 Payment details are not shared or used for any marketing purposes.